Note: Internet Explorer

 - Absorb will discontinue fixing IE 11 specific issues on August 31, 2022

 - Absorb will fully drop support for IE 11 on November 30, 2022

-These dates align with the Microsoft changes to IE 11 on June 15, 2022.
+These dates align with the Microsoft's changes to IE 11 that occurred on June 15, 2022.
 Please visit The future of Internet Explorer on Windows 10 is in Microsoft Edge for further details.

 We have investigated reports of courses exhibiting unexpected behaviour, most of which are still limited to the latest version of Chrome but with several reports from other browsers including Safari, Firefox, and Edge.
 Here is what we have discovered so far: